agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 categories: [web performance, serverless]
 ---

 As I have [previously mentioned](/why-blog-serverless), I recently moved this site to GitHub Pages.
-The post will investigate the performance impacts of that decision.
+This post will investigate the performance impacts of that decision.

 ## Reliability
 Reliability is defined as the "probability that a system will produce correct outputs" (source [Wikipedia](https://en.wikipedia.org/wiki/Reliability,_availability_and_serviceability)).